AMCN41R/harness/README.md

 }
 ```

-## Settings File
-TODO

-## Data File
-TODO
-Test data files must have a .json extension and contain an array or json objects.

-## HarnessConfig Attribute
-TODO

 ## HarnessBase Class
 The HarnessBase class is an abstract class that, during construction, loads the Harness settings and data files, and configures the Mongo instance defined inside the settings file.
 Using the HarnessBase class with a Harness Settings file and a Harness Data file(s) is the simplest and easiest way to configure a Mongo instance...